septcoco/macvsep/README.md

 The easiest way to use MacVSep is to download the latest pre-compiled version.

 1. Go to the [**Releases Page**](https://github.com/septcoco/macvsep/releases).
-2. Under the latest release, `v0.1.0 - Crystalline Alpha`, download the `MacVSep.app.zip` file.
+2. Under the latest release, download the `MacVSep.app.zip` file.
 3. Unzip the file, and you will have `MacVSep.app`.
 Drag it to your Applications folder.

 ## 🗺️ Roadmap